What do we want to achieve and how are we doing?

 Target: Reduce the gap in economic activity for people aged 16-64 by 50% by 2024

 The economic activity rate measures the proportion of people aged 16-64 who are actively participating in the labour market, including both those employed and those out-of-work but actively seeking a job.
 It provides a wider measure of what is happening in the labour market.
 Again, the economic activity rate is lower in the North East LEP area than in England excluding London.

-Progress: By September 2019, the gap between the North East LEP area and England excluding London had reduced by 14%.
+Progress: By December 2019, the gap between the North East LEP area and England excluding London had increased by 11%.

 Target: Reduce the gap in GVA per hour worked by 50% by 2024

 Gross Value Added (GVA) measures the contribution to the economy of each individual producer, industry or region in the United Kingdom.
 GVA per hour worked is a way of measuring the productivity.
 Again, the GVA per hour worked is lower in the North East LEP area than in England excluding London.
 We previously defined productivity as GVA per full time equivalent job, but due to changes in the underlying datasets used to manage this, we are now using GVA per hour worked.
 This brings us in line with the Industrial Strategy.

 Progress: By 2018, the gap between the North East LEP area and England excluding London had increased by 19%.

 The first version of the Strategic Economic Plan was published in April 2014.
 It followed on from the North East Independent Economic Review and set out a high level vision for the economy and included investment programmes for Local Growth Fund and European funds which were available at that time.

 The SEP was refreshed during 2016 and launched in March 2017 following an extensive consultation involving businesses and economic partners.
 The refresh process enabled the region to reflect on new economic data following the end of the recession and the changing economic policy environment including the decision to leave the European Union.